It's Mental Health Awareness Month! 50% off With Code "MHA50"

 Today, you’re going to learn all about CBT For Anger and how to use Cognitive Behavioral Therapy exercises for anger management.

-Anger has an unnecessarily bad reputation, mainly, because it is often associated it with violence (lashing out physically or verbally)
+Anger has an unnecessarily bad reputation, mainly, because it is often associated with violence (lashing out physically or verbally)

 But emotions are distinctly separate from behaviors.